harvic3/nodetskeleton/README.md

 ### Locals

-It is a basic **internationalization** tool that will allow you to manage and administer the local messages of your application, even with enriched messages, for example:
+It is a basic **internationalization** tool that will allow you to manage and implement the local messages of your application, even with enriched messages, for example:

 ```ts
 import resources from "../locals/index";